 1. Clogged drains: The drains for showers and bathroom sinks may often clog due to hair or soap buildup.
 Clearing the clog may require the use of a plunger or other professional instruments.
 Read: How to Unclog a Tub Drain

 2. Dripping faucets: A leaking faucet can raise your water bill fast — all those drips add up!
 Read: How to Repair a Leaky Faucet

 3. Clogged toilet: Human waste and paper can cause toilets to clog.
-If you can’t unclog it yourself, you would need to contact an emergency plumber service.
+If you can’t unclog it yourself with a plunger, you would need to contact a plumber.
 Emergency plumbers are ready to serve you 24 hours a day, seven days a week.